 Unfortunately, this term is misleading.
 Royalty-free doesn’t mean you can use the images free of charge.
 It means the image material used is not subject to recurring royalty payments.
 You usually pay for the image once and can use it as many times as you like.

-In addition, there are also what are known as “Creative Commons Zero (CC0) licenses”.
+In addition, there are also what are known as “Creative Commons Zero (CC0) licenses” (in German).
 Photos with a CC0 license can be used free of charge.
 But you still need to look into the specific conditions required to comply with the terms of the license (e.g. citation of the author, restrictions on editing, commercial use, etc.).

 By printing the landscape photograph, the neighborhood newspaper has breached the copyright to your image.
 You can take legal action against this.